Deviprathyush/Intervue.io_Assignment/readme.txt

 npm start

-after any changes to the code just do "npm start"
+after any changes to the code just do "npm start".